 Australian Government: Government is formed in the House of Representatives by the party able to command a majority in that chamber, through the electoral process.
-The Senate, also chose through the electoral process, serves as a chamber of review for the decisions of the government.
+The Senate, also chosen through the electoral process, serves as a chamber of review for the decisions of the government.

 The Federal or Commonwealth Government is responsible for the conduct of national affairs.
 Its areas of responsibility are stated in the Australian Constitution and include defence and foreign affairs; trade, commerce and currency; immigration; postal services, telecommunications and broadcasting; air travel; most social services and pensions.
-The Federal Government is also involved, mainly through funding, in many things largely carried out by the States, such as health, education, environmental issues, industrial relations, etc.
+The Federal Government is also involved, mainly through funding, in many functions largely carried out by the States, such as health, education, environmental issues, industrial relations, etc.

 State Government: State Parliaments are subject to the national Constitution as well as their State or Territory Constitutions.
 A federal law overrides any state law not consistent with it.